wrishavgogo/Programming-Languages-/Java/Concurrency/codeWithAryanYoutube/2025/04 April/19 April/02 Thread Pools and Framework/readme.txt

 same as submit , only here you get the list of futures youself and you dont have to create it

+* Now there is also scheduledThreadPoolExecutors , we can use this while creating Kafka , for polling in consumers ExecutorService exe = Executors.scheduledThreadPool(5);
+exe.submit( ()-> return "cron job ran" , 2 , TimeUnit.Minutes) ; -- > will run every 2 mins